Florida Atlantic vs. Virginia Tech: Odds, spread, over/under - November 26

 Florida Atlantic vs. Virginia Tech Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available on multiple sportsbooks.

 |Favorite